lstipakov/lstipakov-ruuvi.github.io/src/content/specs/ruuvitag-b2.md

 RuuviTag has two user-programmable LEDs.

 ### Battery
 We've developed an innovative battery holder mechanism for the RuuviTag.
 It can hold **CR2430**, **CR2450** and **CR2477** Lithium coin cell batteries.
 The circuit board material (FR4) bends a bit and keeps the battery firmly on its place.
+The device consumes ~1 micro ampere during sleep.
+This means that the battery life-time can be easily optimized to be up to 10 years.

 ### Reverse polarity protection
-It's not possible to break the device by attaching battery upside down.
+It's not possible to break the device by attaching the battery upside down.
 RuuviTag has an on-board high-efficiency reverse polarity protection circuitry.
+We're using a MOSFET transistor to protect the chip instead of commonly used diode protection (which has a poor effeciency).

 ### Debug port
 Altought it's possible to flash and debug RuuviTag Over-the-Air, we decided to provide a standard 0.05" pitch 10-pin ARM serial wire debug port.
 All the debug pins are also available on test pads on bottom layer.